-

 Is there a requirement for banks to hold gone concern capital (“TLAC”)?
 Does the regime differentiate between different types of banks?

-The FSB has published, in consultation with the Basel Committee, the international standard for total loss-absorbing capacity (the “TLAC”) which is applicable to systemically important banks, and the TLAC has further been implemented within the EU via revised rules on capital requirements, liquidity and resolution in, inter alia, CRR II, CRD IV, CRD V and BRRD II.
+The Financial Stability Board in consultation with the Basel Committee published the international standard for total loss-absorbing capacity (“TLAC”) which is applicable to systemically important banks, and the TLAC has further been implemented within the EU through revised rules on capital requirements, liquidity and resolution in CRR II, CRD IV, CRD V and BRRD II, amongst others.

 -